ofxpera/ofph-pera-api/OFxPERA_API_EXAMPLES.md

-# OAuth 2.0 API Documentation
+# OFxPERA API Documentation

-This API implements the OAuth 2.0 Authorization Code Flow with PKCE, fully compliant with FAPI (Financial-grade API) standards, JARM (JWT Secured Authorization Response Mode), and the regulatory requirements of the UK, Australia, and South Korea.
+This API implements the OAuth 2.0 Authorization Code Flow as defined in OFxPERA speficiations.
+The OFxPERA specifications is based on FAPI (Financial-grade API) standards and the regulatory requirements of the UK, Australia, and South Korea.
+It makes use of JARM (JWT Secured Authorization Response Mode) and JWE (JSON Web Encryption) standards.

-## 1. Authorization Endpoint
+## 1. OAuth 2.0 Authorization Endpoint

 ### GET `/auth`